Lawyer disbarred for duping client into handing over $25,000

-SINGAPORE - A lawyer of 25 years' standing, who deceived her client into handing over $25,000 and issued bogus receipts for the sums, was struck off the rolls on Monday (Jan 20).
+A lawyer of 25 years' standing, who deceived her client into handing over $25,000 and issued bogus receipts for the sum, was struck off the rolls yesterday.

-In disbarring sole proprietor Soraya Hafsa Ibrahim, the Court of Three Judges noted that when misconduct involves dishonesty, the penalty will almost invariably be a striking off, as there was a need to protect the public.
+In disbarring Madam Soraya Hafsa Ibrahim, the sole proprietor of her law firm, the Court of Three Judges noted that when misconduct involves dishonesty, the penalty will almost invariably be a striking off, as there was a need to protect the public.

-Madam Soraya had acted for a woman in divorce proceedings, and the matters include a Housing Board flat that the woman and her former husband were in the midst of buying.
+Madam Soraya had acted for a woman in divorce proceedings, and the matters included a Housing Board flat that the woman and her former husband were in the midst of buying.

-She told her client in June 2015 to deposit $15,000 with her, so that the woman can show the court she had the financial means to take over the flat and refund her ex-husband the CPF funds he had used to pay for the flat.
+She told her client in June 2015 to deposit $15,000 with her, so that the woman can show the court she had the financial means to take over the flat and refund her ex-husband the CPF funds he had used to pay for it.

 In March 2016, the client paid her another $10,000 for the same purpose, after Madam Soraya asked for an additional deposit.